PratikAwaik/breddit/README.md

 ## Contribute to the project

-Submit a pull request if you have any new feature or improvement :)
+Submit a pull request if you have any new feature, improvement or if you have found any bug :)